 I have written extensively on democratic legitimacy.
 I am interested in the question of what, if anything, justifies democratic decision-making and demoratic decisions and in the relationship between political legitimacy and justice.
 I have published a book on Democratic Legitimacy and I am the author of the Stanford Encyclopedia of Philosophy entry on “Political Legitimacy”.

-More recently, I have been working on human rights and political legitimacy in an international context.
+Another topic I have worked on is the relationship between human rights and political legitimacy.
 My main emphasis has been on the human right to political participation and on the question of whether there should be a human right to democracy.

 I have also written on public health ethics, focusing on the relationship between social justice and health inequalities.
 I have co-edited Public Health, Ethics, and Equity with Sudhir Anand and Amartya Sen.